 Health tips for travel keep Vata balance while travelling:

-Proper leg position: Keeping your feet rested on the floor so that the knee angle makes an obtuse angle.
+Proper leg position: Keeping your feet rested on the floor so that the knee joint makes an obtuse angle.
 Do not keep the legs crossed.

 Keep your ears plugged: If you get headache usually during or after travel, it is advisable to keep the ears plugged with cotton swabs.
-Make sure you select a bigger swab, so that the swab becomes stuck in the ear.
+Make sure you select a bigger swab, so that the swab sits snug in the ear.

 Keep the windows closed or with minimal opening: This way, your body is not directly exposed to wind.
 Exposure to direct wind is a big cause for Vata imbalance.